MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/device-based-licensing.md

 ## Transition from subscription licensing or shared computer activation to device-based licensing

-If Microsoft 365 Apps are already installed and activated with user-based subscription licensing or shared computer activation, you need to reset the license state on the device before it transitions over to device-based licensing.
+If Microsoft 365 Apps are installed and activated with user-based subscription licensing or shared computer activation, reset the license state on the device before switching to device-based licensing.
 To reset the activation state, see [Reset Microsoft 365 Apps for enterprise activation state](/office/troubleshoot/activation/reset-office-365-proplus-activation-state).

 Make sure the device has access to the internet or that your firewall isn't preventing access to the Office licensing service.
 For more information about firewall settings, see [Office 365 URLs and IP address ranges](/microsoft-365/enterprise/urls-and-ip-address-ranges).